jcsaezal/panbuild/README.md

 Building target EPUB ...Success
 ```

-In the next section of this article, information is provided on how to create a _build.yaml_ file.
+Later in this article, you will find information is provided on [how to create a _build.yaml_ file](#syntax-of-build-files).
 To tell Panbuild to use another build file different from the default one (_build.yaml_), the '-f' option must be specified, which accepts an argument with the actual name of the actual build file to use.

 We can also ask Panbuild to build specific targets found on the build file, rather than all of them.
 We can do that by passing the name of each target in the command line as program arguments separated by a space.
 For example, to build the "PDF" target only, we should invoke the program as follows: